Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 • You want lowest cost per kWh and can do (or outsource) wiring and sizing.

 • Fixed install: cabin, tiny house, shed, or home backup.
-See off-grid solar shed, workshop, tiny home.
+See Grade A vs Grade B LiFePO4 cells.

-• You want to choose each component (e.g. battery chemistry, inverter brand, panel type).
+• You want to choose each component (e.g. portable power station vs DIY battery, inverter brand, panel type).

 Long-Term Value and Replacement

 • Solar generators: When the internal battery degrades, you often replace the whole unit.
-Cycle life depends on chemistry (many use LiFePO4 now); see solar battery lifespan.
+Cycle life depends on chemistry (many use LiFePO4 now); see hybrid solar systems.

 • DIY: You can replace only the battery (or add more) and keep panels and inverter.
 Over 10+ years, DIY usually offers better total cost of ownership for medium and large systems.